statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 +++ {"id": "6JxtZLn6dZI1"}

-Using these generated profiles we may for instance identify the genes most differential between the generated LUSC and LUAD sample.
+Using these generated profiles we may, for instance, identify the genes most differentially expressed between the generated LUSC and LUAD profiles.

 ```{code-cell} ipython3
 :id: rdGnIpvgdZI1